 Looking to boost your online brand?
 Create your FREE business profile at WhatBiz?
 Here.

 Life After Prison

-After being released from prison, he needed to pay half of his total income to the investors he scammed since he was out early.
+After being released from prison early, he agreed to pay half of his total income to the investors he scammed.

-He spoke on topics such as motivating and educating others about the financial world and questions of ethics.
+He now educates others about the financial world and questions of ethics.

 Belfort continues to run a successful motivational speaking business.